Guide to designing off-grid and hybrid solar systems

 The feasibility of using V2L hinges on two main factors:

 1. The EV must generally have sufficient battery capacity for backup power, which may be constrained if it is regularly used for long-distance travel.
-Conversely, if the EV primarily undertakes shorter trips and remains parked at home during the day, a portion of its battery capacity could feasibly be allocated to backup power.
+Alternatively, if the EV is used for shorter trips and remains parked at home during the day, a portion of its battery capacity could be allocated to backup power.

 2. The effectiveness of using V2L is based upon adequate solar availability, particularly in winter, when solar energy may be insufficient due to factors like shading, snow cover, or poor weather.
 Oversizing the solar array can mitigate these challenges by ensuring ample energy production for household needs and EV charging.
 Learn more in our detailed V2L explained article.